-- Satisfactorily complete a one-year internship in an AOA approved training program, or training equivalent to an internship as determined by the AOA Council on Postdoctoral Training.
+- Satisfactorily complete a one-year internship in an AOA-approved or ACGME-accredited or ACGME-accredited training program, or training equivalent to an internship as determined by the AOA Council on Postdoctoral Training.

-- Have completed two years each of AOA-approved training in Anatomic Pathology and Forensic Pathology; or hold AOA certification in Anatomic Pathology or combined Anatomic Pathology/Laboratory Medicine, and have completed one year of AOA-approved training in Forensic Pathology.
+- Have completed two years each of AOA-approved or ACGME-accredited training in Anatomic Pathology and Forensic Pathology; or hold AOA certification in Anatomic & Clinical Pathology or combined Anatomic Pathology/Laboratory Medicine, and have completed one year of AOA-approved or ACGME-accredited training in Forensic Pathology.

-- Hold primary certification from the AOBPa in Anatomic Pathology or combined Anatomic Pathology/Laboratory Medicine.
+- Hold primary certification from the AOBPa in Anatomic Pathology or combined Anatomic & Clinical Pathology/Laboratory Medicine.

 - Adhere to the AOA Code of Ethics.

 At the time of application, you must submit the following to the AOBPa:

 - A copy of your CV or resume.